Celadon Group: Bankruptcy

 On December 8, 2019, Celadon Group, Inc. and 25 of its affiliated companies filed for bankruptcy in the United States District Court for the District of Delaware.
 As of October 2019, the Federal Motor Carrier Safety Administration reported that Celadon operated 2,771 trucks and employed 2,553 drivers, ranking it as the 38th largest carrier in North America.
 The company notified its drivers via ELD messaging that it was ceasing operations, and assured them that those who completed deliveries and followed instructions to return equipment would be compensated.
+Following public reports of the shutdown, numerous drivers abandoned company-owned tractors and trailers across the United States.
+Employees and drivers describe chaos after abrupt bankruptcy filing.

 The company received $165 million from the sale of 49.9% of the company to Luminus Management four months before filing.
 The trucking company was delisted from the New York Stock Exchange in 2017, for failure to disclose quarterly and annual reports as required by SEC, and along with a poor trucking market as well as the legal issues, that included a $42.2 million fine by the U.S. Department of Justice, made securing more funding impossible.

 The court, in a first stage bankruptcy plan, authorized the use of $5.4 million of an $8.2 million loan to pay employees.
 The closing also includes Hyndman Transport, that ends 82 years of operation, and Jaguar Transportation, leaving Taylor Express in Hope Mills, North Carolina as the only operating business in the group.
 Taylor was sold to White Willow Holdings of Newfields, New Hampshire in January 2020 for $14.5 million, a substantial discount off the $43 million Celadon paid for Taylor in 2015.

 In March 2020, Celadon auctioned off assets from the company headquarters and driver dorms as part of their bankruptcy agreement.